 The green and light blue represent the landscape and the sky and are a reminder that Cornwall’s natural beauty endures in its unspoiled fields and forests and clean air.

-Entrant's Description: The C stands for Cornwall and community.
+Natalie Nestler's Description (3rd Place): The C stands for Cornwall and community.
 The light green is for the grass.
 The dark green is for the pine trees.
 The yellow is for sunshine.
 And the blue is for the sky.

 President: Edward F. Greene | Vice President: Priscilla Pavel